cayblood/saltaires/jekyll-site/events.md

 ### May 2019

-**May 18, 2019 - Annual Show**: The Saltaires Present "Songs of the 60s."
+**Saturday, May 18, 2019 - Annual Show**: The Saltaires Present "Songs of the 60s."
 Location forthcoming.